Uzoamaka1900/Echefula-Memory-Extraction-and-Resistance-in-Nigeria-MERIN-/docs/project1/blog.md

 Updates and reflections.

 This blog documents:
-- Oral history workshops in Ngwo, Nsude, and Ameka
-- StoryMap and GIS layer development
 - Archival highlights: petitions, land claims, and maps
 - Reflections on participatory memory-making and environmental repair
+- Inter-generational Contestations and Archival silences on Land Acquisition